awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 ## Step 2: Update the DNS Server Settings for Active Directory<a name="update-dns-active-directory"></a>

-In this step, you'll update your DNS server settings for Active Directory\.
+In this step, you update your DNS server settings for Active Directory\.
 As noted in the [Best Practices](#update-dns-best-practices) section, we recommend updating your DNS server IP addresses one at a time\.

 To update your DNS server settings for Active Directory, see the following documentation in the *AWS Directory Service Administration Guide*:
 + **AD Connector**: [ Update the DNS Address for Your AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_update_dns.html)